Bond Humanitarian Award - and the winner is. . .

-Below, you can see the longlist of nominations.
-Click on the organisation below to see which humanitarian they have submitted for this award and for what reason.
+Below, you can see the shortlist and longlist of nominations.
+Click on the organisation to see which humanitarian they have submitted for this award and for what reason.

 Don't forget to join in the conversation on social media using the #BondAwards tag.

 Winner - Khadija Farah and International Medical Corps

 "I am extremely honoured to have won the Bond Humanitarian Award 2020.
 It means so much to me having worked in the humanitarian sector for the past 27 years.
 I owe this award to the women, girls and children in my community and I will continue to advocate for their health needs.
 I want to see maternal and child mortality rates reduced in Somalia and I hope that this award will inspire women and girls—especially those from marginalized and vulnerable communities—to fervently pursue their dreams and make a positive change in the world." - Khadija Farah